 - My winter must haves

-That’s all you need to get ready to rock your first 5K!
+That’s all you need to get ready for running your first 5K!

 Remember to go slow and steady, alternate runs with walks, and build up your speed and distance as you go.
 Before you know it, you’ll have a 5K under your belt!

-Other ways to connect with Amanda
+Other ways to connect with Coach Amanda

 Instagram for Daily Inspiration: RunToTheFinish